sophiezxf/patient-provider-API/README.md

 # patient-provider-API
-A Python-flask web API service for managing doctors and their schedules, enables patients to schedule appointment with patient providers.
+A Python-flask webservice for managing doctors and their schedules, enables patients to schedule appointment with patient providers.

 # Design introduction #